What are lanternflies?

 How do I get rid of lanternflies?

 If you discover spotted lanternflies on your property, immediately contact a professional pest control company.
 At M.A.D.
-Exterminators, Inc., we offer the responsive residential pest control services needed to stop the spread of invasive lanternflies.
+Exterminators, Inc., we offer the responsive residential and commercial pest control services in Pennsylvania that is needed to stop the spread of invasive lanternflies.

 Our experienced and highly trained technicians perform thorough inspections and provide modern treatments.
 They will eliminate current pest problems and prevent future problems with lanternflies and other common household invaders.
 To learn more about eliminating lanternflies from your Montgomery, Bucks, Chester, Berks, Philadelphia, or Delaware County home, call M.A.D.
 Exterminators, Inc.!